We are proud of our community and want to stay in touch

 What data is held by the College

 Homerton College shares an alumni and supporter database with Cambridge University Development and Alumni Relations, with shared records being viewable by both organisations.
+Your data will be stored on this database for the purposes listed in this document.
 We work closely with the University as a result of their shared interest in having a coordinated approach to their alumni and supporters.
 Additionally, we maintain other electronic and paper records.
 Any transmission of data to or from the University is managed through agreed processes which comply with UK data protection legislation.
 The University has it own data protection statement and procedures, available at http://alumni.cam.ac.uk/dataprotection

 Most records contain: